morris-lab/CellOracle/docs/contact/index.rst

 Please send e-mail to us if you want a discussion with us.

 - Lab PI: Samantha Morris
-- Principal code manager: Kenji Kamimoto
+- Principal code developer: Kenji Kamimoto

 E-mail address can be found `here <http://morrislab.wustl.edu/lab-members/>`_.